HetalDPatel/Generic---Grid/README.md

 # Generic---Grid
-Generic grid created using blazor
+Generic Grid Component is a Razor class Library- using blazor and css.